lettier/lettier.github.io/posts/2017-10-23-animation-purescript-cpp-sfml.markdown

 ## Who this is for

 * Programmers looking to try out PureScript
-* PureScript prorammers looking to target the desktop
+* PureScript programmers looking to target the desktop
 * Programmers interested in functional programming
 * Game developers interested in SFML
 * Recursion enthusiasts